Music Education as a 2nd Degree

 The following documents are required as part of the application process (submission instructions are provided to the applicant during the I Want to Apply application process):

-- Academic Reference: To be completed by an individual who has taught or supervised you and is familiar with your academic abilities.
+- Academic Reference: To be completed by a faculty member of the School of Music who has taught or supervised you and is familiar with your academic abilities.

 - Non-Academic Reference: To be completed by an individual who is familiar with your contribution to work/volunteer activities.

 NOTE: Referees' names and email addresses will be requested and collected electronically by the Office of the Registrar during the online application process.
 Referees will be contacted by the Office of the Registrar shortly after submission of your online application for admission.

 - Resume.
 Focus on your music experiences personally and/or professionally.
 This information is collected electronically during the online application process, but can also be submitted directly to the Office of the Registrar.

 - Official Transcripts.
 Official transcripts from institutions other than Memorial University are to be submitted at the time of application, indicating courses in progress and courses completed.
 Official transcripts are to be sent directly from the awarding Institution to The Office of the Registrar, Memorial University.
 Your official transcript(s) which includes your most recent grades, must be received by the Office of the Registrar no later than June 15.